-My son, a professional photographer, gave me a large, matted print of the Pacific Ocean at sunset from the vantage point of a large sailboat floating somewhere in between Hawaii and Seattle, a vessel on which he crewed.
+My son, a professional photographer, gave me a large, matted photograph he took of the Pacific Ocean at sunset from the vantage point of a large sailboat floating somewhere in between Hawaii and Seattle, a vessel on which he crewed.
 Right smack dab in the middle of the sea.
 It's the kind of photo you sort of get lost in.
 It's both haunting and soothing.
 I love it!
 But it needs to be framed.

 A little Italian man paints Italian scenes on paper and sells them in front of the Coliseum in Rome.
 A friend bought one of the Coliseum lit up at night and gave it to my family as a souvenir.
 Bright primary colors draw me in and make me smile.
 I can almost feel Italy's warmth and laid-back energy.
 This painting needs a frame to protect it.

 A long-time dear friend hunted through the stores of Florence, Italy, for a gift for me.
 Finally, she came upon a below-ground-level, cave-like shop full of souvenir-type items.
 In this dark, musty, cluttered little hide-away she found a selection of prints.
 My generous and kind friend purchased a lovely print for me, a sketched and subtly-colored scene of Old Florence.
 Gazing at this artwork stirs my imagination.
 It needs a frame to bring out its glory.

 A daughter visited Claude Monet's home in Giverny, France, last autumn.
 Knowing he is my favorite painter of all time, she bought a large print of Poppy Field, painted in 1873.
 I adore this gift especially knowing it came from inside Monet's famous home, carried with pleasure through his enchanting gardens by my beloved daughter.
 It needs a glittering gold frame.